ianyepan/ianyepan.github.io/_posts/2021-05-20-moving-away-from-ohmyzsh.md

 > about this topic, I highly recommend watching Brodie
 > Robertson's [YouTube video on why you should uninstall oh-my-zsh](https://www.youtube.com/watch?v=21_WkzBErQk).

-I started using zsh around 4 years ago, when macOS was still using bash as the default shell just like most Linux distributions.
-The reason I made the switch from bash to zsh was because Linux YouTubers like [Luke Smith](https://www.youtube.com/channel/UC2eYFnH61tmytImy1mTYvhA) and [DistroTube](https://www.youtube.com/channel/UCVls1GmFKf6WlTraIb_IaJg) were popularizing and advocating it.
+I started using zsh around 4 years ago when macOS was still using bash as the default shell just like most Linux distributions.
+The reason I made the switch from bash to zsh was that Linux YouTubers like [Luke Smith](https://www.youtube.com/channel/UC2eYFnH61tmytImy1mTYvhA) and [DistroTube](https://www.youtube.com/channel/UCVls1GmFKf6WlTraIb_IaJg) were popularizing and advocating it.
 Another shell in question was